Incontinence

 Pessaries provide a low-risk treatment choice for many women and are used frequently.
 These devices are fitted into the vagina and provide support to pelvic organs that have moved downward.
 They also supply compression to the urethra to decrease the risk of urinary incontinence.
 Whether the patient is sexually active will influence the type of pessary used.
 Most women find pessaries comfortable.

-Pessaries are fitted by the clinician and usually require follow-up appointments every 3–6 months to ensure the patient is appropriately self-managing pessary use.
+Pessaries are fitted by the clinician and usually require follow-up appointments every three to six months to ensure the patient is appropriately self-managing pessary use.
 During the follow-up visit, the clinician exams the vaginal vault for any signs of mechanical erosion or other lesions.
-The clinician also inspects the pessary for any signs of damage (WOCN, 2016).
+The clinician also inspects the pessary for any signs of damage.

 Pessaries are not suitable in all cases, such as for women who have scarring of the vagina, vaginal dryness, or a restricted or shortened vagina.
-Women with weakened pelvic muscles may have difficulty keeping a pessary in place, but strengthening of pelvic floor muscles may alleviate this problem (AUGS, 2016).
+Women with weakened pelvic muscles may have difficulty keeping a pessary in place, but strengthening of pelvic floor muscles may alleviate this problem.

 Men with urinary incontinence can use clamps as an alternative to pads and collection devices.
 A clamp prevents incontinence by exerting pressure on the penis.
 It is placed around the base of the penis and secured just to the point where it will prevent urine leakage.
 Clamps are recommended for men who are diagnosed with stress incontinence only.

-Positive results reported by women include decreased episodes of incontinence and an improved quality of life (Dumoulin et al., 2018).
-Research has been shown that strengthening the muscles of the pelvic floor can diminish the incidence of urinary incontinence by up to 90% (Mayo Clinic, 2017).
+Positive results reported by women include decreased episodes of incontinence and an improved quality of life.
+Research has shown that strengthening the muscles of the pelvic floor can diminish the incidence of urinary incontinence by up to 90% (Mayo Clinic, 2022a; Huang & Chang, 2023).

-PFMT has not been as well studied in men as it has been in women, but it is still considered a primary recommendation for men with urinary incontinence after radical prostatectomy (WOCN, 2016).
-Continence may be regained sooner if PFMT instruction is introduced in the preoperative or immediate postoperative period to male patients undergoing radical prostatectomy surgery (Abrams et al., 2017).
+PFMT has not been as well studied in men as it has been in women, but it is still considered a primary recommendation for men with urinary incontinence after radical prostatectomy.
+Continence may be regained sooner if PFMT instruction is introduced in the preoperative or immediate postoperative period to male patients undergoing radical prostatectomy surgery (WOCN, 2021; Sayner & Nahon, 2022).

 In conjunction with the patient, the clinician creates an individualized program of exercises.
-A key factor to success is the patient’s level of motivation and their willingness to adhere to the exercise maintenance program (Abrams et al., 2017).
+A key factor to success is the patient’s level of motivation and their willingness to adhere to the exercise maintenance program (Stratton, 2022).

 The clinician first teaches the patient how to identify the pelvic floor muscles by instructing them to “draw in” or contract the muscles around the vagina and/or anal sphincter, as if they are trying to stop urination or defecation.
 The contraction of these muscles is maintained for about 10 seconds, followed by a period of relaxation for a minimum of 10 seconds.
-A typical training schedule is to perform 3–4 rounds of pelvic muscle exercises each day and to include 10–15 repetitions in each round.
+A typical training schedule is to perform three to four rounds of pelvic muscle exercises each day and to include 10 to 15 repetitions in each round.
 The clinician teaches the patient to perform the exercises while sitting, standing, and lying supine.
 The patient is counseled not to use the abdominal or buttock muscles while doing pelvic floor muscle exercises.
-For some patients this takes time and conscious effort to master (WOCN, 2016).
+For some patients, this takes time and conscious effort to master (WOCN, 2021).

 OTHER PELVIC FLOOR REHABILITATION MODALITIES